Our work with Indigenous Peoples and local communities

 • Dr. Francisco Souza, ICVCM Board Member; and Senior Vice President Global Indigenous Peoples and Local Communities Center, Conservation International

-As distinguished from industry representatives on our Governing Board, Indigenous Peoples and / or local communities members on our Governing Board are fully participating and voting members who are proactively engaged in shaping and approving decisions and outputs.
+As distinguished from industry representatives on our Governing Board, Indigenous Peoples as well as local communities members on our Governing Board are fully participating and voting members who are proactively engaged in shaping and approving decisions and outputs.

 Expert Panel

-The Expert Panel (EP), an advisory body which is also supported by a body of Subject Matter Experts, also benefits from independent members with significant expertise of working with Indigenous Peoples and / or local communities, including:
+The Expert Panel (EP), an advisory body which is also supported by a body of Subject Matter Experts, also benefits from independent members with significant expertise of working with both Indigenous Peoples and local communities, including:

 • Daniel Ortega-Pacheco, Co-Chair of the EP and Director of BIOCARBON